hyperledger-labs/cc-tools-doc/docs/tutorials.md

 ### Renaming your project

-After testing CC-Tools-Demo and instantiating your first fabric network, you are ready to start developing your first chaincode.
+After testing cc-tools-demo and instantiating your first fabric network, you are ready to start developing your first chaincode.

-To use your own project name, instead of `CC-Tools-Demo`, the `renameProject.sh` script is availiable to rename all mentions to it on the project folder.
+To use your own project name, instead of `cc-tools-demo`, the `renameProject.sh` script is availiable to rename all mentions to it on the project folder.
 The script takes the new name as an argument.

 Example: